Az-Ru/Az-Ru/README.md

 ## Hi there 👋

+- 🌱 I’m currently learning game dev and front-end dev!
+- 😄 Pronouns: he/she/they (any is fine)

 <!--
 **Az-Ru/Az-Ru** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.